mimiro-io/mssql-datalayer/README.md

 ## Known issues

 The driver does not handle the datetime format `2022-01-01T01:01:01 +01:00` it needs to get the date like this `2022-01-01T00:01:01Z` or `2022-01-01T00:01:01.555`

-The integer datatype is not handled when writing to a table, this is because all numbers are treated as float64 by the datahub.